LisaRebecca/LisaRebecca/README.md

 - 👋 Hi, I’m @LisaRebecca
-- 👀 I’m study AI at FAU Erlangen-Nuremberg.
+- 👀 I study AI at FAU Erlangen-Nuremberg.
-- 🌱 I’m currently working on several LLM projects.
+- 🌱 I'm working in AI-based APP development.
+- 💙 I'm passionate about Kubernetes, automation and AI for accessibility.

 <!---
 LisaRebecca/LisaRebecca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.